 What does that mean for performance?
-Well, the lighter a car is, the quicker it can accelerate, because its motor, or engine, has less mass to move around.
-This new Tesla will probably only have 1 electric motor to keep costs down, but that doesn’t mean it’ll be slow.
+Well, the lighter a car is, the quicker it can accelerate because its motor has less mass to move around.
+This new Tesla will probably only use one electric motor to keep its price down, but that doesn’t mean it’ll be slow.

-The Model 3 Standard Range Plus only has 1 electric motor, but it’ll do 0-60mph in 5.3 seconds.
-That’s almost half a second quicker than a Honda Civic Type R. It’s possible that this new hatchback with its lighter chassis and new, high-tech batteries could be quicker than that.
+The Model 3 Standard Range Plus only uses a single electric motor, but it’ll do 0-60mph in 5.3 seconds.
+That’s almost half a second quicker than a Honda Civic Type R. It’s possible that this new hatchback with its lighter chassis and new, high-tech batteries could be even quicker than that.

 New Tesla hatchback price and specs